The world has changed.

 Fear.
 Uncertainty.
 Insecurity.

-doctor wade larson quoteWe all went through these feelings at the beginning of the COVID lockdown when employees switched to remote work seemingly overnight, and businesses everywhere felt the shock of losing a hard-carved routine.
+doctor wade larson quoteWe all went through these feelings at the start of the COVID lockdown, when employees switched to remote work seemingly overnight and businesses everywhere felt the shock of losing a hard-carved routine.

 Dr. Larson was among the optimists when it came to remote work.
 He acted as a champion for the change, reminding his colleagues of their existing assets, “You have the technology, you have a good infrastructure, you have whatever you need, you can do this.” he encouraged them.